araluce/calendlyr/README.md

 Easy and complete rubygem for [Calendly](https://calendly.com/).
 Currently supports [API v2](https://calendly.stoplight.io/docs/api-docs).

-No dependencies, just needed a Personal Access Token.
+Just needed a Personal Access Token.

 > If you need a Oauth authentication maybe you need [calendly-api-ruby-client](https://github.com/koshilife/calendly-api-ruby-client)

+## Dependencies

+No dependencies :tada:.
+We know about the importance of not add dependencies that you don't want.

 ## Installation